fsce1/B2/Ideation.md

 I decided that I would choose the first idea, a tactical shooter.
 I chose this because I have more experience in similar games and they are some of my favourites to play.

 I created a moodboard to help pin down the visual style and setting of my game.
 I want to have a modern, Eastern European setting, with a large military presence and lots of army checkpoints.

+As well as this, I debated on which game engine to use for this project.